Oliver Model #66 Patternmakers Lathe Restoration

 2-3-2020 Oliver Model #66 Pattern Maker’s Lathe Restoration.

 In 2010 we had already a couple of really fine Oliver lathes in our shop, and I really did not see myself having time to do a big restoration considering everything else that was coming at me right then.
-So, we had a chance to pass this along to another dear friend who was going to restore this with his son.
+So, we had a chance to pass this along to Bill, another friend who was going to restore this with his son.
 In late 2019 he reached out and informed us he had not ever had the time and wanted to downsize a little, so he offered the lathe back to us in the same condition as when it left our place, along with a sweet South Bend metal lathe that my son had been searching for quite a while.
 I will admit I was a little hesitant to sign up for a big restoration project, but after some soul searching my son and I decided that this lathe was meant to be ours, and we wanted it back.
 After 10 years we went and picked her up early this spring and brought her home again.
 Wow that was surreal!
-The previous owner had gotten a birth certificate from Rich which was a real blessing for us.
+Bill had gotten a birth certificate from Rich which was a real blessing for us.
 From that we learned that this lathe was sold to the navy and crated for export, destination LION Base #5.
 LIONS and CUBS was the name applied to the most important single concept in the history of wartime advance bases.
 LION bases are of sufficient size to care for the logistic support of the major part of a fleet, with repair facilities equivalent to an AR plus special equipment provided in an AS and an AD.
 Aviation repair, operation and maintenance facilities for 210 planes are included.
 Sufficient material is provided to support personnel of 17,500 men.
 I think that was Pearl Harbor but we have not verified that.
 Please let me know if anyone has the history on that base.
-That would be super cool for us since we moved here from Hawaii.
-This is the first model 66 we ever got our hands on, although we have had a few go through our hands since then.
+That would be super cool for us since we to North Carolina from living in Hawaii for 11 years.
+This was the first model #66 we ever got our hands on, although we have had a few go through our hands since then.

 This is a very different approach to machine restoration for me, because usually I am in a hurry to get a machine done and on the production floor.
 But this time since we are still very busy in the cabinet shop I have started working from the smallest parts to the biggest.
 This approach also lets me work a little each day and still concentrate on my paying jobs, that’s one of the pitfalls of being poor.
 There is of course a pandemic going on now too, but that hasn't really affected my family or business much.
 I didn’t know how this was going to work out but it has been a really cool and laid back way to approach things, and I am really enjoying it.
 Because of that I thought I would share the story so let’s get started.
 Here are the obligatory pick up and trailer shots;